Orthopaedics – Fracture and Elective Orthopaedics

 As a patient you can expect to be fully assessed, and any tests needed are arranged.
 A decision is then made as to whether surgery is required, or non-surgical treatment such as physiotherapy.

-Patients with a new fracture or injury can expect to be seen by a doctor in the Fracture Clinic.
-From here, surgery, plastering or other treatments can be arranged.
+Patients with a new fracture or injury are usually contacted by the fracture clinic for a face to face or virtual appointment within a week of receiving a referral.
+From here, surgery, plastering or other treatments can be arranged as necessary.

-A care plan will be made during your Clinic visit.
+A care plan will be made during your clinic appointment.
 This will be communicated with your GP either via a letter, or by being given a copy of your patient notes.

 If you do require surgery, the appropriate paperwork will be completed.
-Following your surgery you can expect to be followed up in the Clinic until your recovery is complete.
+Following your surgery you will be followed up in the Clinic until your recovery is complete.

 If you do not require surgery, this information and any treatment required will be communicated to your GP.